CiiM-Bioinformatics-group/Sepsis/README.md

 '210824_4_Pathway_enrichment_analyses.R': This script performs pathway enrichment analyses based on KEGG and GO terms and visualizes the results in dotplots.

 '220525_5_Gene_enrichment_analyses.R': This script calculates the enrichment of a set of genes in the various monocyte clusters identified.

+'220525_6_Identifying_regulatory_transcription_factors.R': This script identifies the regulatory transcription factors based on a list of DE genes.